hnsdomains/docs/contract-api-reference/dns-registrar.md

 ![](<../.gitbook/assets/diagram (1).png>)

 DNSSEC oracle allows anyone to submit proof of any DNSSEC-signed DNS record on the Ethereum blockchain, as long as it was signed using supported public key schemes and digests.
-DNSRegistrar grants ENS domains to anyone who can prove ownership of the corresponding domain in DNS through DNSSEC Oracle to prove this.
+DNSRegistrar grants HNS domains to anyone who can prove ownership of the corresponding domain in DNS through DNSSEC Oracle to prove this.

 ## Deployed DNSRegistrar addresses

 * Mainnet, at TBD.
 * Ropsten, at 0x475e527d54b91b0b011DA573C69Ac54B2eC269ea.

-When you register ENS names, you can look up the registrar contract address by looking up its parent domain owner (eg: ``, for `.matoken`).
+When you register HNS names, you can look up the registrar contract address by looking up its parent domain owner (eg: ``, for `.matoken`).
 However, when you register via DNSSEC Registrars, the parent domain owner may not exist if you are the first person to register under the TLD.

 ## Gas cost